 6. Asset finance

-This can be a useful means of financing for a variety of equipment such as IT systems, vehicles or software, and can be spread over periods of up to five years, therefore offering greater flexibility.
-This can be in the form of either leasing (where the item will never be owned) or hire purchase (where the goods are owned after all payments have been made).
+Asset finance can be a useful means of financing for a variety of equipment such as IT systems, vehicles or software, and can be spread over periods of up to five years, therefore offering greater flexibility.

 Other benefits of hire purchase include that the expenditure is allowable against taxable profit.
 Leasing will generally be available with lower deposits.